gabrieleventura/portfolio/PROJECT_OVERVIEW.md

+# Note

+This is a generic example reflecting my operational approach and does not refer to a specific production system.

 # Project Overview — Shattered Minds (Cervelli Esplosi)

 Shattered Minds is a self-hosted bilingual website project focused on clear communication and accessibility.